skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 # And what problem do they solve for you?

 Github is the social life blood for an open source project.
 Previously only large scale projects could expect to see contributions from random people.
 Now it feels like anyone can contribute anywhere, which is incredible.
-Having a well organized github project is a great sign of its quality.
-Having a travis test suite for the library is another great sign, and it makes a lot of cross-platform dev transparent and sane.
+Having a well organized Github project is a great sign of its quality.
+Having a Travis test suite for the library is another great sign, and it makes a lot of cross-platform dev transparent and sane.

-# Definitely, Andy Li's efforts in this area have been a great help for the community.
+# Definitely, [Andy Li's](https://twitter.com/andy_li) efforts in this area have been a great help for the community.

 # What hardware you do you use?